-Growing tulips in warmer climates can certainly be done; it just takes a little extra work in the form of pre-chilling the bulbs (but boy, is it worth it!)
+Growing tulips in warm climates can certainly be done; it just takes a little extra work in the form of pre-chilling the bulbs (but boy, is it worth it!)

 Fall seems to be the time of year new clients tell me they want loads of tulips planted in their new garden beds to enjoy for years to come.